coginterp/neurips2025/content/call-for-papers.md

 Please note that it will be requested that at least one author of each submission participates in reviewing for the workshop.

-We will not accept submissions that have already been accepted for publication in other venues with archival proceedings (including publications that will be presented at the main NeurIPS conference).
-We discourage dual submission to concurrent NeurIPS workshops.

 ## Code of Ethics and Conduct